 Tubers are easily broken, so be careful when you're digging them up.
 You don't want to injure or lose any of the fingers.

-Using a shovel or fork dig about 1′ away from the centre of the plant loosening the soil.
-Pull the plant straight up once you can feel that it’s released from the soil.
+- DIG about 1' away from the centre of the plant loosening the soil.
+Use a shovel or fork to dig.
+Pull the plant straight up once you can feel that it's released from the soil.

 Set the cleaned tuber aside outside to dry until the next day.

 For a dahlia tuber to be viable it has to have an eye.
 The eye is like a potato eye only much less visible.
 It's what the plant grows out of.
 If the tuber doesn't have an eye, it will not grow.